xta0/xta0.me/_posts/2025-01-20-GenAI-Stable-Diffusion-SDXL.md

 ### The two-stage design

-The refiner model is just another image-to-image model used to enhance an image by quality adding more details, especially during the last 10 steps. <mark>It may not be necessary if the base model can already produce high quality images</mark>.
+The refiner model is just another image-to-image model used to enhance an image by adding more details, especially during the last 10 steps. <mark>It may not be necessary if the base model can already produce high quality images</mark>.

 <div class="md-flex-h md-flex-no-wrap">
 <div><img src="{{site.baseurl}}/assets/images/2025/01/sd-02-base.png"></div>
 <div class="md-margin-left-12"><img src="{{site.baseurl}}/assets/images/2025/01/sd-02-refined.png"></div>
 </div>

-The photo on the left was created using the SDXL base model, while the one on the right was enhanced by a refined model based on the original.
-At first glance, the differences may be subtle, upon a closer look, you will notice more details (the cat's hair) were added by the refine model to make the image appear more realistic.
+The photo on the left was created using the SDXL base model, while the one on the right was enhanced by a refiner model based on the original.
+At first glance, the differences may be subtle, but upon a closer look, you will notice more details (the cat's hair) were added by the refiner model to make the image appear more realistic.

 ## Use SDXL Pipelines